Nithhzzy/Employee-Management-System/Readme.md

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/apache-2.0/)
+This project is licensed under the [Apeche License](https://choosealicense.com/licenses/apache-2.0/)

 ### Thanks For Using Our Code!
 Please Give it a Star and give credit
 Your support is appreciated! 🌟